igalic/blag/contents/articles/types-providers/index.md

 while this may be some of the weirdest code you've seen (today), and while, according to its API documentation unstable/private, overriding [`title_patterns`](https://docs.puppetlabs.com/references/latest/developer/Puppet/Type.html#title_patterns-class_method) is the cannonical way to do this. if we are (for now) stuck with it, let's at least try to understand what it does!

-title.patterns is supposed to return an Array of Arrays, which are filled with a Regex (to match the title), and an Array with a symbol<->proc arrays.
+`title_patterns` is supposed to return an Array of Arrays, which are filled with a Regex (to match the title), and an Array with a symbol<->proc arrays.

 that proc (`identity`) is the first thing we define: and since we don't need any special processing (e.g.: lower or upper casing), it's only *one* proc, and it just returns `x`.